 - 8.1.
 Information gathered and disclosed as part of this process will be handled sensitively and confidentially.
 For the University, this will mean that staff will likely receive information about the case that is proportionate to their role and involvement.
 The University will apply the principle of need-to-know when sharing information.
 It is not possible to identify everyone that may be involved in a case from the outset e.g. a disciplinary panel will only be arranged when a case has been referred, and those individuals may change as a case progresses and staff change roles. - 8.2.
-To participate effectively in the process, it is expected that information of a sensitive nature will need to be shared across the parties involved in the case e.g. to respond to an allegation.
+To participate effectively in the process, it is expected that information of a sensitive nature will need to be shared across the student parties involved in the case e.g. to respond to an allegation.
 However, the same expectations of confidentiality will apply.
-This is not intended to restrict students from speaking to genuine supporters, such as Caseworkers, counsellors or Student Union Advisors.
-Where disclosure is made inappropriately, such as online or to individuals not involved in a case, this may be a disciplinary issue in its own right. - 8.3.
+This is not intended to restrict students from speaking to genuine supporters, such as counsellors or Student Union Advisors.
+Where disclosure is made inappropriately, this may be a disciplinary issue in its own right. - 8.3.
 Where a student is on a programme leading to professional registration, there may be disclosure obligations on the University to the external body.
-Similarly, if the University is asked for a reference for a student, the University may be required to mention cases handled through this Procedure.
+Similarly, if the University is asked for a reference for a student, the University may be required to mention cases of this nature.